antgouri/AutomatedWhatsApp-python/README.md

 for installing all the dependent packages.

-# Steps to run the code (if you have a conda environment - it would be better):
+# Steps to run the code:
 1. python3 code_whatsapp.py

 Drawbacks: